-Both drinks are venerable, but when it comes to history there are few drinks that can compete with tea.
-Depending on who you ask, tea may even be older than the beer which is most often considered the oldest manufactured drink!
+Both drinks are venerable, but when it comes to history, there are few drinks that can compete with tea.
+Depending on who you ask, tea may even be older than beer, which is most often considered the oldest manufactured drink!

-Tea is less likely to make you jittery since it contains a compound called L-theanine which balances caffeine while providing a bit of extra boost.
+Tea is less likely to make you jittery since it contains a compound called L-theanine, which balances caffeine while providing a bit of an extra boost.
 So it comes out to a net draw if you’re looking to boost energy levels.

-Those with anxiety should give some tea a shot over coffee if they’re not willing to cold-turkey their caffeine habit.
+Those with anxiety should give tea a shot over coffee if they’re not willing to kick their caffeine habit.
 L-Theanine is actually an anxiolytic, helping to calm a person down.
 That’s why the energetic buzz from tea is much more subtle and calm!

 Less inflammation, less heart disease, antiviral, and even neuroprotective properties are all found in the tea leaf.

 Meanwhile, coffee also has a great reputation for being healthy.
 A meta-analysis shows lower mortality for all causes across the board.
-It also showed some minor harmful effects but they seemed to even out once the study took into account smoking.
+It also showed some minor harmful effects, but they seemed to even out once the study took smoking into account.

 Coffee’s health benefits are far more controversial, however.
 Studies are conflicting and ongoing.

 Caffeine is known to increase the metabolism of those who drink it.
-Unfortunately, the effects taper off as your tolerance to the compound gets higher.
+Unfortunately, the effects taper off as your tolerance to the compound increases.